-By this decade, if you haven’t gotten Alzheimer’s, your chances of getting it continue to climb, with the risk of it doubling every five years.
+By this decade, if you haven’t gotten Alzheimer’s, your chances of getting it continue to climb.
+And by now, the risk of it starts doubling every five years.
 By age 85 and older, one-quarter to one-half of all seniors will exhibit symptoms of Alzheimer’s.

 However, if you make it past 45, life expectancy for both genders is in the eighties.
 Hence if you are in a couple, and you’re still together, you may even be during much of this decade.
 The differences in life expectancy for both sexes flatten out.

 For people who have grandchildren, they are often grown or almost grown by now.
 And pretty much everyone in this age group should at least be thinking about help with the basics of life, everything from navigating stairs to running errands or doing chores.

 It’s hard to say if the incidence of Alzheimer’s goes down.
 Some studies seem to support this although in all fairness, the sample size is understandably smaller.
 Hence if the doubling incidence continues, that would mean virtually everyone in this age group would be showing at least a few symptoms of Alzheimer’s.
 Furthermore, cancer is uncommon as a cause of death.
 However, even more people become widowed by now.
 And it might even be the second time that they have become widows or widowers.